waiting-for-dev/web_pipe/docs/plugging_operations/injecting_operations.md

 # Injecting operations

-Operations can be injected at the moment the application is initialized, allowing you to override what you plugged in the definition.
+Operations can be injected at the moment an application is initialized, which allows you to override what the definition declares.

-For that, you use the `plugs:` keyword argument, which must be a hash where operations are matched by the name you gave them in the definition.
+To this effect, you must use `plugs:` keyword argument.
+It must be a hash where operations are matched by the name you gave them in its definition.

-This is mainly useful for testing purposes, where you can switch a heavy operation and use something lighter.
+This is mainly useful for testing purposes, where you can switch a heavy operation and use another lighter one.

 In the following example, the response body of the application will be `'Hello from injection'`: